Cetipoo/solana-onchain-arbitrage-bot/README.md

 - PancakeSwap
 - Byreal

+---

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- Rust and Cargo installed
+- Rust & Cargo
-- A Solana wallet with SOL
+- A Solana wallet funded with SOL
+- One or more Solana RPC endpoints

+---

 ### Installation